 Immunizations: part 1

 OU has strict regulations with respect to the immunization record of incoming international students.
-If you do not provide the required immunization documents, a hold will placed on your account preventing you from enrolling in classes.
+If you do not provide the required immunization documents, a hold will be placed on your account preventing you from enrolling in classes.
 It is highly advisable that, prior to your arrival, you get the following two immunizations:

 - Hepatitis B (3 shots over the course of 6 months).